A Truthful Message Leads Your Audience

 - It gives you less to remember.

-- Heads off legal problems.
+- It heads off legal problems.

 - It even makes you healthier.

-Some people in an audience tolerate fake facts, false claims, exaggerations, and lies because they’re inured to lies.
-They’ve heard falsehoods all their lives from politicians, snake-oil salesmen, and conflict entrepreneurs, who stand to gain attention or money when people fall for a lie.
-Like rumors, lies spread quickly through news media and social media.
+People have heard falsehoods all their lives from politicians, snake-oil salesmen, and conflict entrepreneurs, who stand to gain attention or money when people fall for a lie.
+Some people in an audience tolerate fake facts, false claims, exaggerations, and lies because they’re used to hearing lies.

 Honest brands make promises and meet their commitments, so they satisfy customers.
 People hate brands that overpromise, then underdeliver.